Stasiu51/RISCMachine/README.md

 - What should the associativity of the cache be - that is, for any given memory address, how many possibly locations are there in the cache where that memory could be stored.
 For simplicity, I will take individual addresses as data blocks and not some larger chunk.
 - What replacement/placement policy should be implemented to avoid cache misses whilst keeping operation efficient?

 Basic chips such as the Arduino UNO have no cache, as their clock speeds (16MHz for the UNO) are slow enough that they can perform an SRAM access within one clock cycle.
-Access times for SRAM (as in the UNO) are around 10ns, and its around 50ns for DRAM.
+Access times for SRAM (as in the UNO) are around 10ns, or it would be around 50ns for DRAM.
 For our cache to have any utility, I will suppose the clock speed is 1 GHz, which is probably overkill for a prototyping board such as the Arduino - but perhaps a goal of the board is extremely low latency, perhaps for scientific experiments on a nanosecond timescale.

 The main advantage of a cache system in a unified memory system like this one will be fast loading of instructions when performing loops.
 We would therefore like to be able to keep a set of around 10-20 instructions towards the start of memory consistently in the cache, remaining in cache even when other memory accesses occur to other parts of the memory.
 However, this is a simple and inexpensive microcontroller with limited memory to begin with, so it does not make sense for the cache to be very big, nor should there be much ancillary data for the implementation of the cache placement/replacement policies.